 I also get all of the flyers I plan to use to price match together.
 If possible, I like to fold the flyers in advance so that they are on the page where the sale item is, to make it easier for the cashier when I am showing them what I want to price match.
 This doesn’t really work if you plan on price matching many things from one flyer though.

-I get my coupons, flyers and shopping list all together and then it’s time to hit the store(s)!
+I get my coupons, flyers, and shopping list altogether and then it’s time to hit the store(s)!

 – A nice, cold drink.
 I don’t know about you, but I get super thirsty when I’m deal hunting!

 – Your coupon binder/folder/whatever.
 I always bring ALL of my coupons with me when I go out shopping.
 You never know when you will come across an unadvertised deal!